PolyhedralDev/TerraWiki/README.md

 # Terra Wiki
 This is the Terra Wiki repository.
 It is automatically synchronized with the main repository wiki.
-If you are looking for Terra documentation, head there instead.
+If you are looking for Terra documentation, the main wiki can be found [here](https://github.com/PolyhedralDev/Terra/wiki).

 # Contributing
 Looking to contribute to the wiki?
 Awesome!
 If contributing, we ask that you keep a few things in mind: